antonmry/jexler/side/guide/guide.md

 * 'busy (event)': Busy processing an event.
 * 'busy (stopping)': Stopping, not processing events any more.

-These run states also apply to all jexlers as a group (and technically even to all jexler services).
+These run states also apply to all jexlers as a group (and technically even to services, like the CronService).

 Click the jexler logo to reload the main view.
 Note that the table with the run states is reloaded automatically every second by JavaScript.
-You typically only need to reload explicitly if JavaScript is off or for older Internet Explorer browsers in which this feature has not been supported in the jexler web GUI.
+You typically only need to reload explicitly if JavaScript is off or for older Internet Explorer browsers for which this feature has not been supported in the jexler web GUI.

-Finally, hover over the jexler logo to see the version.
+Finally, hover over the jexler logo to see the jexler release version.

 ###Edit jexler Scripts